OpenBankingUK/read-write-api-docs-pub/docs/v4.0-draft1/profiles/read-write-data-api-profile.md

 A PSU may revoke any of their long-lived consents through the TPP, and only Funds Confirmation Consent through the ASPSP.
 This only applies to long-lived consents:

-* When a PSU does not complete the consent-authorisation flow, the ASPSP must mark the consent as `Rejected`.
+* When a PSU does not complete the consent-authorisation flow, the ASPSP must mark the consent as `RJCT` (Rejected).
 * When the PSU revokes their consent with the TPP, the TPP must make a `DELETE` request to the consent resource.
 The ASPSP **must** delete the resource (possibly as a "soft" delete) and respond to subsequent `GET` requests with an Http Status of `400`.

 In each of the above cases, the consent states are terminal i.e. the ASPSP **must not** allow any further state changes.
 The ASPSP **must not** permit any authorisation code grants to be initiated with such a consent.